Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks

-In each of the cases for the true functions, we fit four models: a fully-linear, a fully-GAM, a lin+GAM+NN and a fully-NN model.
+In each of the cases for the true functions, we fit four models: a linear model, a GAM, a PINN, and a fully-NN model (see, also, Section~\ref{sec:model_compare} of the main text).
 All additive functions are estimated using splines with 10 knots of equally-spaced marginal quantiles.
-For the lin+GAM+NN model, the linear and GAM components are taken to be $\{x_1,x_2\}$ and $\{x_3,x_4\}$, respectively.
-For the NN architecture, we use four hidden-layers with widths $(12,8,4,2)$.
-To mitigate the risk of over-fitting, replications are randomly partitioned into $80\%$ training and $20\%$ validation data; networks are then trained on the training data for 15000 epochs with batch size $n/4$, with the best network taken to be that which provides the minimum validation loss.
+For the PINN model, we represent $m_\mathcal{I}$ as the sum of linear and additive contributions (as in Section~\ref{par_est_sec}); we assume that the ``linear'' and ``additive'' predictors are $\{x_1,x_2\}$ and $\{x_3,x_4\}$, respectively.
+For the neural network architecture of the PINN and fully-NN models, we use four hidden layers with widths $(12,8,4,2)$.
+To mitigate the risk of overfitting, replications are randomly partitioned into $80\%$ training and $20\%$ validation data; networks are then trained on the training data for 15000 epochs with batch size $n/4$, with the best network taken to be that which provides the minimum validation loss.
 The mean validation stLS$(0.99)$, defined in \eqref{stLS}, for each combination of true and fitted distributions and over all $100$ sets are provided in Table~\ref{misspecTab2}, alongside the number of parameters for each fitted model.
-Unsurprisingly, we observe that the best performing $\theta_i$ in each case is that which is well-specified, e.g., the fully-linear model when $\theta_i$ is linear, which we deduce from the lower stLS(0.99) estimates.
+Unsurprisingly, we observe that the best performing model in each case is that which is well-specified, e.g., the fully-linear model when the true $\theta$ is linear, which we deduce from the lower stLS(0.99) estimates.